Dhokha: Round D Corner: Production

 In July 2019, T Series announced that Khushali Kumar would make her acting debut in a project titled Dahi Cheeni directed by debutant filmmaker Ashween Neal Mani, and featuring R. Madhavan in a further leading role.
 However, the project was stalled after the first draft did not materialise as expected, and prompted T Series to launch a new film with the same cast.

 Music

 The music for the film is composed by Tanishk Bagchi, Bappi Lahiri and Gourov Dasgupta.
 The background score is composed by Amar Mohile.
 The lyrics are penned by Kumaar, Anjaan and Devshi Khanduri.

-The first song "Mere Dil Gaaye Ja (Zooby Zooby)" song was remake of the film Dance Dance's "Zooby Zooby" performed by Alisha Chinai with Bappi Lahiri as composer and Anjaan as lyricist.
+The first song "Mere Dil Gaaye Ja (Zooby Zooby)" song was a remake of the film Dance Dance's "Zooby Zooby" performed by Alisha Chinai with Bappi Lahiri as composer and Anjaan as lyricist.
 Kohinoor Mukherjee worked as a mixing and mastering engineer for the song "Tu Banke Hawa".